 Afghanistan’s economy is recovering from decades of conflict.
-The economy has improved significantly since the fall of the Taliban regime in 2001 largely because of the infusion of international assistance, the recovery of the agricultural sector, and service sector growth.
-Despite the progress of the past few years, Afghanistan is extremely poor, landlocked, and highly dependent on foreign aid.
+Despite improvements in life expectancy, incomes, and literacy since 2001, Afghanistan is still extremely poor, landlocked, and highly dependent on foreign aid.
 Much of the population continues to suffer from shortages of housing, clean water, electricity, medical care, and jobs.
-Criminality, insecurity, weak governance, lack of infrastructure, and the Afghan Government’s difficulty in extending rule of law to all parts of the country pose challenges to future economic growth.
-Afghanistan’s living standards are among the lowest in the world.
+Corruption, insecurity, weak governance, lack of infrastructure, and the Afghan Government’s difficulty in extending rule of law to all parts of the country pose challenges to future economic growth.

-Afghanistan’s growth rate slowed markedly in 2014-15.
-The drawdown of international security forces that started in 2014 has negatively affected economic growth, as a substantial portion of commerce, especially in the services sector, has catered to the ongoing international troop presence in the country.
-Reforms have been promised by the current rulers, but they will take time to implement and Afghanistan will remain dependent on international donor support over the next several years.
+In 2017 Afghanistan’s growth rate was only marginally above that of the 2014-2016 average.
+The drawdown of international security forces that started in 2012 has negatively affected economic growth, as a substantial portion of commerce, especially in the services sector, has catered to the ongoing international troop presence in the country.
+Planned reforms may still take time to be implemented and Afghanistan will remain dependent on international donor support over the next several years.